farcasterxyz/docs/docs/reference/replicator/schema.md

 ## chain_events

-All on-chain events received from the hub event stream are stored in this table.
-These events represent any on-chain action including registrations, transfers, signer additions/removals, storage rents, etc. Events are never deleted (i.e. this table is append-only).
+All onchain events received from the hub event stream are stored in this table.
+These events represent any onchain action including registrations, transfers, signer additions/removals, storage rents, etc. Events are never deleted (i.e. this table is append-only).